cfgmgmtcamp/2017-pdx-cfp/README.md

 - Datacenter- public cloud, private cloud, physical plant
 - Monitoring

-Submissions are due by June 3th  !
+Submissions are due by June 16th  (updated)  !
 Before you submit, please make sure that you will be available to attend ConfigManagementCamp on August 3rd in Portland, Oregon, USA.

 Portland is a single track event with limited room for speakers, we will open up the CFP for Config Management Camp Gent later this year  which will have more slots available.